alsalafiyyah/alsalafiyyah.github.io/_muqolat/the-obligation-to-abid-themselves-by-quran-and-sunnah.md

 [^6]: Abu Dawud, Sunan, Al-Sunnah, no. 4604.
 [^7]: Al-Tirmidhy, Sunan, Book on knowledge, no. 2663; Abu Dawud, Sunan, Book on Al-Sunnah, no. 4605; Ibn Majah, Sunan, Introduction, no. 13; and Ahmad ibn Hanbal, Musnad, vol. 6, p.
 8.
 [^8]: Ahmad ibn Hanbal, Musnad, vol. 4, p.
 132; and Al-Darimy, Sunan, Introduction, no. 586.
+[^9]: Al-Tirmidhy, Sunan, Book on knowledge, no. 2657; and Ibn Majah, Sunan, Introduction, no. 232.
+[^10]: Al-Bukhari, Sahih, Book on Hajj, no. 1741; Ibn Majah, Sunan, Introduction, no. 233; Ahmad ibn Hanbal, Musnad, vol. 5, p.
+37; and Al-Darimy, Sunan, Book on rituals, no. 1916.